rmuchow95/expenseTrackerApp/Readme.md

 **Summary**

 This is my sixth project, created entirely with vanilla Javascript, HTML and CSS.
+With this application, I got more experience traversing the DOM with Javascript.
+I also developed a better understanding of handling form submission and addEventListeners.

 **Author**